rt-net/raspicat_gamepad_controller/README.md

-# raspimouse_game_controller
+# raspicat_gamepad_controller

-Package for operating Raspberry Pi Mouse with some kinds of game controllers.
+Package for operating Raspberry Pi Cat with some kinds of game controllers.

 This package supports the following controllers: